 Legal Reform #

 Below I outline significant radical and structural changes to our judicial system that basically hasn’t changed in 800 years.
-These changes are urgently needed to restore faith, confidence and legitimacy to the Appeals process.
+These changes are urgently needed to restore faith, confidence and legitimacy to the entire legal process.

-The CJC, failing to respond to official complaints, strips all Canadians of inviolable rights, encouraging the kind of vigilantism that is tearing Western democracies apart in the Black Lives Matter, evident in protests across the world.
+The CJC, failing to respond to official complaints, strips all Canadians of inviolable rights, encouraging the kind of vigilantism that is tearing Western democracies apart, evident in the Black Lives Matter protests across the world.
 It cannot be ignored.
 Canadian Appeals courts must be totally buffered from lower courts.

 Abject failures of accountability and responsibility regarding complaints to the Canadian Judicial Council should be of a concern to all Canadian citizens who value their declining democratic rights due to a lack of responsible Judicial oversight.
 The only logical conclusion I can reach, due to politicians non responses, is that Canadian Judges enjoy a lack of external overview, leading to a culture of total immunity and impunity, contrary to the provisions of the establishment of the CJC in 1971.